chainstack/docs/docs/platform/view-node-resources-allocation.md

 Quorum:

 * Node — the storage allocated to your Quorum node to maintain the ledger.
-* Geth — the CPU and memory allocated to Quorum Geth.
+* Geth — the CPU and memory allocated to GoQuorum.
 * Transaction manager — the CPU and memory allocated to the Tessera transaction manager.
-See also Quorum documentation: [What is Tessera](https://docs.goquorum.com/en/latest/Privacy/Tessera/Tessera/).
+See also Quorum documentation: [What is Tessera](https://docs.tessera.consensys.net/).

 MultiChain: